Plenty of data management models exist. In this article, you learn the benefits of using the “Orange” data management model.

-Did you know that an orange has not been created by nature, but by humans?
-This delicious sweet juicy fruit is a hybrid of two other fruits: a pomelo and a mandarin The analogy of an orange and data management (DM) models came to my mind when I was writing about my analysis of well-known data management metamodels and different maturity models of data management.
+Did you know that an orange has not been created by nature but by humans?
+This delicious sweet juicy fruit is a hybrid of two other fruits: a pomelo and a mandarin.
+The analogy of orange and data management (DM) models came to my mind when I wrote about my analysis of well-known data management metamodels and different maturity models of data management.
 The orange symbolized my attempts to cross the ‘pomelos’ of DM metamodels and ‘mandarins’ of DM maturity models and create a new flavor as a result.

 - There are at least two cornerstone viewpoints on data management.
-The first one is broad: it views data processing (data lifecycle) from the perspective of the company as a whole.
+The first one is broad: it views data processing (data lifecycle) from the company’s perspective as a whole.
 DAMA-DMBOK promotes this approach.
-The second viewpoint is narrow: data management is viewed from the perspective of data management professionals and the tasks they need to accomplish.
+The second viewpoint is narrow: data management is viewed from data management professionals’ perspective and the tasks they need to accomplish.
 This perspective is presented in DCAM.
-The rest of the models (CMMI CERT-RMM (Data Management Maturity Model by CMMI), the IBM Data Governance Council Maturity model, Stanford Data Governance Maturity Model, Gartner’s Enterprise Information Management Maturity Model) find themselves somewhere in between, between these two cornerstone approaches.
+The rest of the models (CMMI CERT-RMM (Data Management Maturity Model by CMMI), the IBM Data Governance Council Maturity model, Stanford Data Governance Maturity Model, and Gartner’s Enterprise Information Management Maturity Model) find themselves somewhere in between, between these two cornerstone approaches.

-- All of the models mentioned above are compatible with each other only to some extent.
+- All the models mentioned above are compatible with each other only to some extent.

-- If a company wants to measure its data management maturity, first, the data management model they are using should be aligned with a certain maturity model.
+- If a company wants to measure its data management maturity, the data management model they are using should be aligned with a particular maturity model.

-- Despite the fact that there are several well-known meta- and maturity models of data management, each company still needs to ‘invent the wheel’, as whatever model is chosen to be used, needs to be adjusted to the company needs.
+- Even though there are several well-known meta- and maturity models of data management, each company still needs to ‘invent the wheel,’ as whatever model is chosen to be used needs to be adjusted to the company’s needs.

-- All said above makes it very difficult to compare DM maturities and performance between different companies.
+- All said above makes comparing DM maturities and performance between different companies difficult.

-The goal of this article is to show a unified model of data management that can also be used as a basis for a DM maturity model.
-I would like to present you the key principles that form the model.
+This article aims to show a unified model of data management that can also be used as a basis for a DM maturity model.
+I want to present to you the key principles that form the model.

 Key principles of the ‘Orange’ model

-- The model is based on the commonalities between the key industry models that can be summarized in 7 key components: data governance, data, data quality, data and system design, systems and technology, data security, and other supporting capabilities as shown in Figure 1:
+- The “Orange” model of data management is based on the commonalities between the key industry models that can be summarized in 7 key components: data governance, data, data quality, data and system design, systems and technology, data security, and other supporting capabilities as shown in Figure 1:

 - The model is based on the concept of business capabilities developed by the Open Group.
-By ‘business capability’ I mean the ability of a company to reach goals or deliver products.
+By ‘business capability,’ I mean a company’s ability to reach goals or deliver products.
 Each business capability can be specified by four components: data/ information, process, tools, and roles.

-- The key value proposition of data management is support of decision-making on different operational levels through delivery data and information.
-This value proposition is focused at two groups of customers: the internal and external ones.
+- Data management’s key value proposition is decision-making on different operational levels by delivering data and information.
+This value proposition focuses on two groups of customers: internal and external.

 - Data management capabilities on the first level can be split into two categories: the core and the supporting capabilities.

-The core DM capabilities ensure the delivery of the DM value proposition, while supporting DM and other capabilities enable the core capabilities.
+The core DM capabilities ensure the DM value proposition’s delivery while supporting DM and other capabilities that enable the core capabilities.

-- Data management is a separate business function that operates in close collaboration with IT and other business functions.
+- Data management is a separate business function that closely collaborates with IT and other business functions.

 Key data management business capabilities

-In this article I will only elaborate on the first level of DM business capabilities which you can see in Figure 2 below:
+In this article, I will only elaborate on the first level of the business capabilities of the “Orange” model of data management, which you can see in Figure 2 below:

 Core DM capability

-To promote and support effective decision-making, data management is accountable for the organization and optimization of the data & information value chain capability, which is a set of internal activities a company engages in when transforming data into meaningful information.
-These activities focus on adding value to data through the whole chain of its transformation from the source to the end users.
-Data management plans and coordinates activities of different business functions to establish and optimize the data & information value chain.
+To promote and support effective decision-making, data management is accountable for the organization and optimization of the data & information value chain capability, a set of internal activities a company engages in when transforming data into meaningful information.
+These activities focus on adding value to data through the whole chain of its transformation from the source to the end-users.
+Data management plans and coordinates different business functions and activities to establish and optimize the data & information value chain.
 There are several capabilities that data management should develop to enable the core capability.

 Supporting DM capabilities

-There are three key supporting capabilities that are required to enable the core capabilities: data architecture and modeling, data quality, and data management framework.
+Three key supporting capabilities are required to enable the core capabilities: data architecture and modeling, data quality, and data management framework.

-DM function is responsible for definition of data and information needs.
+DM function is responsible for the definition of data and information needs.
 This is done by establishing data architecture and modeling capability.
-Data modeling focuses on two key activities: data classification (i.e. reference, master, transactional and metadata) and creation of data models.
+Data modeling focuses on two key activities: data classification (i.e., reference, master, transactional, and metadata) and the creation of data models.
 Data architecture focuses on designing data flows and (meta)data lineage, including data transformation rules.
-In practice, it is difficult to separate data architecture and data modeling tasks and deliverables.
+In practice, separating data architecture and data modeling tasks and deliverables is difficult.
 That is why I presented them as one capability.

 The second focus is on the data quality capability.
-Decision making can only be effective when based on information of required quality.
-Data quality ensures gathering of data quality requirements, resolution of data quality issues and designing corresponding checks and controls.
+Decision-making can only be effective when based on information of required quality.
+Data quality ensures gathering data quality requirements, resolving data quality issues, and designing corresponding checks and controls.

-The third capability is data management framework.
+The third capability is the data management framework.
 I prefer using this term instead of data governance, as it better expresses the coordinating role of data management within a company.
-A data management framework provides policies, processes, and roles that allow data management to coordinate the efforts of different data- and information stakeholders.
+A data management framework provides policies, processes, and roles that allow data management to coordinate different data and information stakeholders’ efforts.

-From my practical experience, these three capabilities are most often considered as core data management capabilities.
-In my practice, I have experienced the DM function being either an independent function or a part of the finance function.
-I have almost never seen DM being part of the IT function.
-Therefore, in the ‘Orange’ model DM capabilities focus on design and coordination activities.
-IT function in this respect enables the physical implementation of the data & information flow.
+From my practical experience, these three capabilities are most often considered core data management capabilities.
+I have experienced the DM function being either independent or part of the finance function in my practice.
+I have seldom seen DM being part of the IT function.
+Therefore, the ‘Orange’ model of data management capabilities focuses on design and coordination activities.
+IT functions, in this respect, enable the physical implementation of the data & information flow.